deadlysyn/node-aws-ecs/README.md

 terraform destroy -var-file=hello-world.tfvars
 ```

-Once the ECS infra is plumbed, push updates using the `do` admin script.
-It will let
+Once the ECS infra is plumbed, push updates using the `do` admin script from project root.
-you build and run a local image and deploy to ECS.
-It depends on a
+It will let you build and run a local image and deploy to ECS, and depends on a
 `terraform/${environment}.repo` file populated by `terraform output ecr_repo > terraform/${environment}.repo`.

 ```console